espressif/esp-idf-provisioning-ios/README.md

 ### Get Alexa credentials

-As we are building a mobile application that will provision network credentials as well AVS credentials, we will need to associate our application with a security profile for `Login with Amazon`.
+As we are building a mobile application that will provision network credentials as well AVS credentials, we will need to associate our application with a security profile for LWA (`Login with Amazon`).

 `Login with Amazon` is Amazon's OAuth2 provider.
 It allows third party developers like us to enable the user to use their existing Amazon account to sign in through our ESP32 device.

-- Product ID
-- API key from Login With Amazon (LWA)

-Please input these values in `Info.plist` file before building.
+### Build Settings

+- Enter a unique bundle identifier for your application in TARGETS -> General under Identity section.
+- Generate API key for this bundle id from LWA console.
+Put this as value for "APIKey" in Info.plist.

+Now your app is ready to build.

 # Resources